BHF Intermediate Fellow and Associate Professor

 In 2011 I was awarded a Diabetes UK RD Lawrence Fellowship, to study the role of hypoxia and metabolism in the type 2 diabetic heart.
 Heart disease is the leading cause of mortality in patients with type 2 diabetes, and patients have increased incidence of, and decreased recovery following myocardial infarction.

-In 2018 I was awarded a British Heart Foundation Intermediate Fellowship, to study why fat accumulation in the diabetic heart is such a bad thing.
+In 2018 I was awarded a British Heart Foundation Intermediate Fellowship, to study why fat accumulation in the type 2 diabetic heart is such a bad thing.
 We are studying what fats can do to the function of the cardiomyocyte, and how they might be signalling to activate deleterious processes.
+We have identified a number of novel signalling roles for fatty acids within the diabetic myocardium - regulating transcription factors, post-translational modifications and competitively inhibiting enzymes - that contribute to cardiomyocyte dysfunction at rest and in response to stress in type 2 diabetes.

 Fatty acids prevent Hypoxia-Inducible Factor 1α signalling through decreased succinate in diabetes